Pseudo Echo: 1990–1997: Other projects

-1998–2000: Reformation and Teleporter
+1998–2011: Reformation, Teleporter & the return of Vince & James Leigh

 Pseudo Echo reunited in March 1998, with Canham and Gigliotti joined by Danielson on drums and Tony Featherstone on keyboards (ex-the Badloves), and toured Australia.
-In late 1999, Grayson replaced Featherstone on keyboards.
+In late 1999, Ben Grayson replaced Featherstone on keyboards.
 In 2000, they released "Funkytown Y2K: RMX" which included six new remixes of "Funky Town".
 In February of that year, they supported international visitors Culture Club and Village People on the Retro Event of the New Millenium tour.
-In 2000, Pseudo Echo released a double-CD Teleporter, which was produced by Canham.
-Disc one has four new tracks and five re-mixed tracks, and disc two has live performances.
+In 2000, Pseudo Echo released Teleporter, a compilation of new tracks, remixes, and live performances.
+During 2002 Canham and Grayson were part of the dance pop group Origene with vocalist Matilda White.
+Their debut single, "Suddenly, Silently" (March 2002), peaked at No. 51 on the ARIA Singles chart.

-In 2005, Pseudo Echo toured extensively with Idols of the 80s and they released Autumnal Park – Live.
-In 2006 Canham performed at the Countdown Spectacular alongside an impressive gathering of Australian musicians.
+In 2005, Pseudo Echo toured extensively with Idols of the 80s and released Autumnal Park – Live.
+In 2006, Canham performed at the Countdown Spectacular.
 In 2007, to celebrate the 25th anniversary of Pseudo Echo, Canham and Gigliotti were joined by previous members James and Vince Leigh for a sold-out show at the Crown Casino, Melbourne.
 This performance was followed by a short Australian tour before Canham and Gigliotti were rejoined by latter day members, Danielson and Grayson.

-2012–2019: Ultraviolet and Live at the Viper Room
+2012–2021: Ultraviolet, Acoustica, After Party, & 1990: The Lost Album Demos

 In 2012, co-founder Gigliotti resigned from the band and was replaced by Simon Rayner (bass keys, backing vocals).

-In July 2012, Pseudo Echo recorded and released their version of "Suddenly Silently".
+In July 2012, Pseudo Echo released "Suddenly Silently".
 This was followed by "Fighting the Tide" in 2013.
-2014 saw them undertake a successful crowd-funding campaign which enabled them to release their 5th studio album, Ultraviolet.
+In 2014, the band undertook a successful crowd-funding campaign which enabled them to release their fourth studio album, Ultraviolet.
 The band toured Ultraviolet extensively across Australia and to New Zealand.
 In January 2015, the group recorded a live performance in Hollywood's Viper Room in front of a sold-out crowd.
 This was released as Live at the Viper Room in June 2015.
 In December 2017, the group released a cover of "Nutbush City Limits".

-2020–present: Acoustica, After Party, and 1990 The Lost Album Demos

-In May 2020, the group released their sixth studio album, an acoustic album titled Acoustica.
-They followed this in September of the same year with their seventh studio album, After Party.

-In June 2021, the group released the album, 1990 The Lost Album Demos; a compilation of songs Brian Canham demoed in 1989 for what would have been Pseudo Echo's fourth studio album.
-The tracks remained "lost" until the original "master demo tape" was rediscovered by Canham in 2019.
+In May 2020, the group released their fifth studio album, the acoustic album Acoustica, which was followed by the release of their sixth studio album After Party in September of the same year.
+In June 2021, the group released the album 1990: The Lost Album Demos, a compilation of songs that Brian Canham demoed in 1989 for what would have been Pseudo Echo's fourth studio album.

+2022–present: Ultimate & New line-up

+In late 2022, Pseudo Echo tour entitled "The Ultimate Tour" to promote the compilation album released on that year.
+In July 2024, the line-up consists of Brian Canham, Matty Ray, James Mudd, Abigail Lula, & new backing vocalist Valentina Taylor.
+In October 2024, Andrea Krakovská joined on guitars replacing James Mudd.